 As mentioned, non-catalytic partial oxidation (Thermal Partial Oxidation, TPOX) can avoid the catalyst issues and efficiently generate the necessary reformate composition.
-For TPOX systems, the use of pure oxygen as oxidizer is one option to increase the reaction temperature needed to achieve near-equilibrium syngas yields (due to the absence of the additional thermal mass, i.e. nitrogen in the air).
-While such a strategy has been used in other industries for large scale reformate production, air/oxygen separation is hardly practical at the portable scale.
-Other methods that allow air as oxidizer typically require external energy sources, such as plasma, have therefore also been developed to promote the reforming reactions.
-However, the electricity needs for such a system is subject to the efficiency loss during the conversion process and the need for an additional power source increases the size, weight, and system complexity.
+For TPOX systems, the use of pure oxygen as an oxidizer is one option to increase the reaction temperature needed to achieve near-equilibrium syngas yields (due to the absence of the additional thermal mass, i.e. nitrogen in the air).
+While such a strategy has been used in other industries for large-scale reformate production, air/oxygen separation is hardly practical at the portable scale.
+Other methods that allow air as an oxidizer typically require external energy sources, such as plasma, have therefore also been developed to promote the reforming reactions.
+However, the electricity needs for such a system are subject to efficiency loss during the conversion process and the need for an additional power source increases the size, weight, and system complexity.

 An alternative compact, air-breathing TPOX reformer can be achieved with the Swiss-roll heat recirculating combustor.
 The combustor effectively recuperates the heat released from the exothermic partial oxidation to the reactants and significantly increases the reaction temperature.
 This enables the reformates to reach their chemical equilibrium state without the need for catalysts or external energy sources.
 The long spiral inlet and outlet channels provide additional benefits for the reforming reaction including enhanced mixing of reactants and increased residence time of the reaction.
 The Swiss-roll reformer concept has been experimentally and numerically demonstrated at ACT (Figure 2 and Figure 3).
 Reforming liquid fuels such as n-heptane (Figure 1) and JP-8 was also demonstrated.

 If you are interested in learning more about Swiss Roll Combustors, please Contact Us Today